dfinnis/Darkly/COOKIES/README.md

   - Click on the Cookies dropdown

 * In Firefox:
-  - Open Developer Tools -> storage inspector
+  - Click Developer Tools -> storage inspector

 ...
 Here we find a cookie:
 I_am_admin:"68934a3e9455fa72420237eb05902327"